-DOMESTICS – Do you need help with an abandoned dog, cat, or other?
-Please dash over to our RESCUE link and click the Domestics subtab beneath it to see how we can help.
+DOMESTICS & EXOTICS – Do you need help with an abandoned animal or even a pet that you can no longer properly care for?
+Please dash over to our Rescue link and click the Domestics subtab beneath it to see how we can help.

 In the event that you do have an orphaned baby, please see the “Rehabilitators” section to reach a professional rehabber.